-- General Fund: Used to account for all financial resources, except those required to be accounted for in another fund. - Housing Assistance Special Revenue Fund: Used to account for monies received and expended by the City under Section 8 of the Federal Housing and Urban Development Act for housing assistance to low and moderate income families. - Capital Improvement Capital Project Fund: Used to account for financial resources used for major capital projects of the general government operations.
+- General Fund: Used to account for all financial resources, except those required to be accounted for in another fund. - Housing Assistance Special Revenue Fund: Used to account for monies received and expended by the City under Section 8 of the Federal Housing and Urban Development Act for housing assistance to low and moderate income families. - Parking Fund Special Revenue Fund: Used to account for the parking revenues collected from the operations of City owned public parking lots and garages that are committed to operate City owned parking structures, public parking lots and the administration of the residential preferential parking program. - Capital Improvement Capital Project Fund: Used to account for financial resources used for major capital projects of the general government operations.
 The City has categorized the capital improvement fund as a major fund for public interest reasons.
 The City believes that this judgmentally determined major fund is particularly important to the financial statements users.